mvt-project/mvt/docs/install.md

 *libusb-1.0-0* is not required if you intend to only use `mvt-ios` and not `mvt-android`.

+For running on NixOS, a `shell.nix` is supplied.

 ## Dependencies on Mac

 Running MVT on Mac requires Xcode and [homebrew](https://brew.sh) to be installed.